-Monday - Friday 8.30am - 7.00pm Saturday and Sunday 10.00am - 5.00pm
+Monday to Friday 10.00am - 7.00pm Saturday and Sunday 10.00am - 5.00pm

 Staffed opening hours change during vacation time so check these on the website below.

 You can also get help by telephone and email.
 Contact details are as follows: